jbirddog/blue/README.md

 1. Location of the code buffer's here
 1. Code buffer size in bytes
 1. Location of opcode handler
+1. Location of invalid opcode handler

+These values act as hooks into the BlueVM and can be changed by the host at any step.

 BlueVM will then set entries in the BlueVM opcode map and read 2048 bytes from stdin into the input buffer.
 This initial read will serve as the bootstrap for the host and is interpreted.
 Once the input buffer is exhausted the